Skip to Main Content

 Australian Australia*, New South Wales, Queensland, Victoria, Northern Territory, Tasmania

-* Searches for Australia will yield results about South Australia, Western Australia and the Australian Capital Territory.
-No need to add these as terms.
+Note: Searches for Australia will yield results about South Australia, Western Australia and the Australian Capital Territory, so there is no need to add these as terms

 Create a search strategy